 Your Questions Answered

-Your peace of mind is important to us, so if your question is not answered in the FAQ section below, or you want to chat about our Biologically Appropriate™ foods and how they are made, please contact our Customer Care Team.
+Your peace of mind is our most important goal.
+If your question is not answered in our FAQs, or you want to chat about our Biologically Appropriate™ foods and how they are made, please contact our Customer Care Team.

 Q. WHAT DOES BIOLOGICALLY APPROPRIATE™ MEAN?

 The Biologically Appropriate™ concept is Simple: mirror the freshness and variety of meats that dogs and cats are evolved to eat.
 For more information on our Biologically Appropriate™ philosophy and to view the 5 principles that reflect our commitment, please visit Biologically Appropriate™.

 Nature matched the nutrients in whole prey animals to perfectly meet your dog or cat’s needs.
 ORIJEN WholePrey™ represents the evolution of ORIJEN foods, incorporating meats, organs and cartilage in ratios that mirror the natural diet, and eliminate the need for long lists of synthetic ingredients.

 For more information on WholePrey™, visit Biologically Appropriate™.

 Biologically Appropriate™ foods are formulated to match the eating anatomy of the animal they are intended for.
 As dogs and cats are evolved as carnivores, that means they require high concentrations of meat, high inclusions of fresh meat, and a rich diversity of meat.
 Is your food Biologically Appropriate™?
 Answer the three meat questions:

 • HOW MUCH MEAT IS IN THE TOTAL DIET?

 • HOW MANY MEATS?